Open-Attestation/document-store/README.md

 # Document Store

-The [Document Store](https://github.com/Open-Attestation/document-store) repository contains both the smart contract code for document store (in `/contracts`) as well as the node package for using this library (in `/src`).
+The [Document Store](https://github.com/Open-Attestation/document-store) repository contains the following:

+* The smart contract code for document store in the `/contracts` folder
+* The node package for using this library in the `/src` folder

 ## Installation

+To install OpenAttestation document store on your machine, run the command below:

 ```sh
 npm i @govtechsg/document-store